vindasna/GeoLab/README.md

 * NeigborhoodAtlas : outDirNeighborhoodAtlas.
 * CentroidsAtlas : outDirCentroidsAtlas.
 * ${nbThreads} : number of threads to use for OpenMP.

+## To compute the scores of prediction on labelled data

 ## For windows

 GeoLab will soon be available for windows as a docker container.